- Course Number:

 Upon successful completion students should be able to:

-- Use industry standard software to create a digital 3D character.
+- Use industry standard digital sculpting software to create advanced 3D models.

 Course Activities and Design